 It's natural for the flowers to develop into fruit and still take a year to mature to yellow and be mature for harvest.
 Leave the lemons on the tree to ripen.
 Like other citrus fruits, they will not ripen off the tree.

-Each fruit can give up to 7% citric acid and is rich in vitamin C. Welcome lemons into your garden and you'll have nutritious, cheerful fruits to last a lifetime.
+Each fruit packs citric acid and plenty of vitamin C. Welcome lemons into your garden and you'll have nutritious, cheerful fruits to last a lifetime.
 They are perfect for adding to meal recipes and even as an environmentally friendly cleaning option.

 Pinch foliage to control the shape and encourage bloom.
 Prune young trees to encourage good branch structure.
 The upright growth habit of the Lisbon lemon tree means it needs more regular pruning to maintain a strong canopy and good food production.